How Money Works and Changes Over Time

 The barter system involves trading goods and services directly instead of using a medium of exchange.
 For example, if you grow vegetables and you want a table, you can search for a carpenter who is willing to build you a table in exchange for vegetables.

 Because of the logistical challenges, some anthropologists argue that a pure barter system never really existed.

-When money gets less valuable, it takes more money to buy the same things (commonly known as inflation).
+When money gets less valuable, it takes more money to buy the same things, and this is known as inflation.
 Eventually, money can become worthless.
 The opposite is also true—money can get more valuable when it’s in high demand.

 How Much Money Exists?